-Microsoft has released different editions of the Windows 7 operating system, all with distinct capabilities and restrictions.
-Especially the Windows 7 Starter and Home Basic editions have been limited in this regard, with the result that core operating system features are not supported by them.
+Microsoft has released different editions of the Windows 7 operating system; all with distinct capabilities and restrictions.
+Especially the Windows 7 Starter and Home Basic editions are limited in this regard.

-It is for instance not possible to change the desktop wallpaper in Windows 7 Starter, or access other personalization options that the other Windows 7 editions offer.
+It is for instance not possible to change the desktop wallpaper in Windows 7 Starter, or access other personalization options that the other Windows 7 editions support.

-The portable software Personalization Panel tries to change that by offering a solution to Windows 7 Home Basic and Windows 7 Starter users.
+The portable software Personalization Panel is an attempt to change that by offering a personalization solution to Windows 7 Home Basic and Windows 7 Starter users.

 The developer has created two videos that demonstrate the programs capabilities in the operating system editions.

-The software basically integrates several features into the Starter and Home Basic editions, namely:
+The software integrates several features into the Starter and Home Basic editions, namely:

 Users of Windows 7 Starter and Home Basic have finally a tool at hand to personalize their operating system, almost the same way that users of other Windows 7 editions do.